freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-introduction-to-flexbox/introduction-flexbox-question-h.md

 ---
 # --description--

-Search through [our handbook](https://www.freecodecamp.org/news/the-css-flexbox-handbook) and find the answer to the question below.
+Search through <a href="https://www.freecodecamp.org/news/the-css-flexbox-handbook" target="_blank">our handbook</a> and find the answer to the question below.

 # --question--